Service

 -

-Real-time imaging allows dynamic assessment of blood flow and vein function
+Real-time imaging allows dynamic assessment of blood flow and vein/artery function

 -

-Guides treatment decisions, including anticoagulation, compression therapy, or referral for vascular intervention.
+Guides treatment decisions, including anticoagulation, compression therapy, or determining if a referral for additional vascular interventions is recommended.